Skip to main content

 (C) removing the child from Oklahoma before the assessment or investigation is completed, the CW specialist:

-(i) evaluates the available information and determines the most appropriate action; and
+(i) evaluates the available information, including assessing information from pertinent professional and personal collaterals, and determines the most appropriate action; and

 (ii) when the child is in present danger: